ksu-cs-textbooks/cis301/content/4-chapter/4_4-impliesRules.md

 }
 ```

 We can't extract any information from the premise, so we shift to examining our conclusion.
 The top-level operator of our conclusion is an implies statement, so this tells us that we will need to use the `→i` rule.
-We want to prove `(q ∧ p) → r`, so we need to show that whenever `q ∧ p` is true, then `r` is also rule.
+We want to prove `(q ∧ p) → r`, so we need to show that whenever `q ∧ p` is true, then `r` is also true.
 We open a subproof and assume the left side of our goal implies statement (`q ∧ p`).
 If we can reach `r` by the end of the subproof, then we can use `→i` to conclude `(q ∧ p) → r`:

 ```text
 p → (q → r) ⊢ (q ∧ p) → r